survivejs/webpack-book/manuscript/styling/01_loading.md

 });
 ```

 Above means that files ending with `.css` should invoke the given loaders.
 Loaders return the new source files with transformations applied on them.
 They can be chained together like a pipe in Unix, and are evaluated from right to left.
 This means that `loaders: ["style-loader", "css-loader"]` can be read as `styleLoader(cssLoader(input))`.

-{pagebreak}

 You also need to connect the fragment to the primary configuration: